Mikhail Chernyayev: Life

 In 1877 he visited Austria-Hungary in relation to his propaganda, but was expelled, and lived for a time in France.
 In 1879 he organized a Bulgarian rebellion, but was arrested at Adrianople (Edirne) and sent back to Russia.
-He succeeded Kaufmann as Governor of Turkestan in 1882, but his bellicose plans for the Great Game with the British Empire resulted in his replacement two years later, when he was appointed a member of the council of war at St. Petersburg.
+He succeeded to von Kaufmann as Governor of Turkestan in 1882, but his bellicose plans for the Great Game with the British Empire resulted in his replacement two years later, when he was appointed a member of the council of war at St. Petersburg.
 In 1886 his opposition to the Central Asian Military railway caused him to be dismissed from the council.
 Chernyaev died in 1898 at his country estate in Mogilev Governorate.

 Chernyaev was awarded the highest Serbian order of the time, Order of the Cross of Takovo.